Trifoia/litmos-sdk/README.md

 Additional articles can be found here: https://support.litmos.com/hc/en-us/sections/206185047-Developer-API

-# PRE-RELEASE DEVELOPMENT
-WARNING: Expect major changes in minor version updates (0.x.0) until version 1.0.0 is reached.
-This SDK is currently **unstable**

 # Usage
-This SDK is meant to reflect the actual REST API as closely as possible so that the Litmos API docs themselves can provide guidence on how to use this SDK
+This SDK is meant to reflect the actual REST API as closely as possible so that the Litmos API docs themselves can provide guidance on how to use this SDK

 First, import and create an instance of the Litmos class with required and optional settings.
 See [litmos-opts.js](./lib/litmos-opts.js) for a full list of possible options
 ``` js